7 Types of Fishing Reels and Their Functions

 As any angler will tell you, knowing the advantages and disadvantages of each type of reel can make or break your day on the lake.

-Thankfully, things are a lot simpler than they appear, and you’ll discover how to pick your today.
+Thankfully, things are much simpler than they appear, and you’ll discover how to pick your today.

 Below are the different types of fishing reels.

-Backlash, or the term “birds nest,” is probably the first thing you’ve heard about bait-casting reels.
+Backlash, or “bird’s nest,” is probably the first thing you’ve heard about bait-casting reels.

-This was true a long time ago, but modern bait-casting reels include anti-reverse and brake mechanisms that drastically decrease backlash.
+This was true long ago, but modern bait-casting reels include anti-reverse and brake mechanisms that drastically decrease backlash.

-The features have been greatly enhanced to assist anglers in learning how to use this unique type of fishing reel.
+The features have been greatly enhanced to assist anglers in learning how to use this unique fishing reel.

 The essence of using a bait-casting reel is the versatility and casting control that a braided line provides.
 Monofilament is weaker than braided line.